dottxt-ai/outlines/README.md

 ### Efficient regex-guided generation

 Outlines also comes with fast regex-guided generation.
-In fact, the `choice`, `integer` and `float` functions above all use regex-guided generation under the
+In fact, the `choice` and `format` functions above all use regex-guided generation under the
 hood:

 ``` python